GunshipPenguin/sock-snake/README.md

-# Socks
+# Sock Snake

-Socks 4a proxy implementation in Python 3.
+A socks 4a proxy implementation in Python 3.